akleemans/bejeweled-bot/README.md

 ## CAUTION

 Use at your own risk.
-Be aware that you're mouse **will not be controllable** while the game is running!
+Be aware that your mouse **will not be controllable** while the game is running!
 The program is provided "as is" without warranty of any kind.

 Normally the end of the game should be recognized.